-We believe each of these Hatch-Waxman challenges is without merit and expect to prevail in this litigation.
+We believe the Hatch-Waxman challenges to Alimta and Strattera are without merit and expect to prevail in this litigation.
 However, it is not possible to determine the outcome of this litigation, and accordingly, we can provide no assurance that we will prevail.
-An unfavorable outcome in any of these cases could have a material adverse impact on our future consolidated results of operations, liquidity, and financial position.
+An unfavorable outcome in either of these cases could have a material adverse impact on our future consolidated results of operations, liquidity, and financial position.
+We expect a loss of exclusivity in the cases described above to result in a rapid and severe decline in future revenues in the relevant market.
+We are already experiencing this with Gemzar.